DETAILED ACTION

 Claim 12 recites “and adjusting the digital treatment plan when the average change in position is greater than at least one of the one or more threshold changes in position.”.
 Under the broadest reasonable interpretation, this limitation is a process step that covers performance in the human mind or with the aid of pencil and paper.
 As such, this limitation falls within the “Mental Process” grouping of abstract ideas.

-Regarding step 2A, prong 2, the limitation of “scanning a patient's dentition using a
+Regarding step 2A, prong 2, the limitation of “obtaining a scan of a patient's

 Further, the claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of the computing device and virtual 3D model amounts no more than mere instructions to apply the exception using a generic computer component that does not impose any meaningful limits on practicing the abstract idea and therefore cannot provide an inventive concept (See MPEP 2106.05(b).